Wodajo/Networking-theory/Networking 8th/Transport layer.md

 ###### TCP connection basics
 - full-duplex
 - unicast (multicast is NOT possible with TCP)
-- Data stream from upper layer -> `send buffer`.
+- Data stream from upper layer -> `send buffer`
-  TCP can grab chunks of data and pass into network.
+  TCP can grab chunks of data and pass into network
 - `MSS` (maximum segment size) - maximum chunk of application-layer data in segment.
   Set by first determining `MTU` (maximum transmission unit) - length of the largest link-layer frame that can be sent by the local sending host -> `MSS` is set so as to ensure `TCP segment` plus `TCP/IP header` length will fit into single link-layer frame (typically ~ 40 bytes)
 Both `Ethernet` and `PPP` link-layer protocols have `MTU` ~ 1500 bytes -> typical `MSS` ~ 1460 bytes.